LorenzDuremdes/Second-Brain/TrainerRoad (forum).md

 But to simply summarize: I think for this 3-day event, a focus on ending with as high as possible CTL would be a high priority.

+It would increase the training load every week, which could drive more adaptations in a shorter timeframe.

+2 hours at something like 70% intensity, would give a TSS of 97 per session.
+For reference, if you do the 150 km race in ~5 hours at let’s say an average Normalized Power of 76% intensity (lower Z3), that would give a TSS of 287.

+The additional 2-hour endurance rides would allow you to both race faster due to potentially achieving more adaptations in the meanwhile building up to the race, but it would also increase your race performance due to simply being able to handle (and recover from) a higher training load i.e. being more recovered from the ITT would mean you can put a better performance next day with the 150 km route, same with the 3rd day 120 km.

+You could start with adding this 2-hour endurance ride on top of Friday as you have 2 days to recover from this and later on move this session (or add extra Z2 sessions) on top of Monday and Wednesday.

 # I just can't find the energy blocks in my schedule for weight training
 1. To add on to this thread, I personally like to follow Dr. Mike Israetel’s guidelines (or volume landmarks): Training Volume Landmarks for Muscle Growth – RP Strength (this article also mentions how you can find your own volume landmarks).